The Opponent

 • The keyboard keys - and + change the selected byte by 1.

-• Memory can be edited by directly pasting bytes into the Memory Viewer with Ctrl-V. This can be done for such tasks as testing custom assembly code before committing it in Ghidra, patching modified strings into a region containing script files, or—for Sakura Taisen 3—testing edited font tiles by pasting bitmap data into the SKFONT.CG region.
+• Memory can be edited by directly pasting bytes into the Memory Viewer with Ctrl-V. This can be done for such tasks as testing custom assembly code before committing it in Ghidra, patching modified strings into a region containing script files, or testing edited font tiles by pasting bitmap data into the SKFONT.CG region.
 Keep in mind that all such edits will be lost after loading a save state.

 • You may need to first Change page protection to Read/write in the right-click menu to make edits to the region of memory that contains the executable.

 • To save a RAM dump, open File > Save memory region (Ctrl-S).
 The Demul option Config > Pause when Focus is Lost should be enabled before doing this.
-In the From and To fields, enter 2c000000 and 2cffffff, and check the Don't include Cheat Engine header in file option.
+In the From and To fields, enter the emulated RAM address range, and check the Don't include Cheat Engine header in file option.
 Save the file, dismissing the warning that Cheat Engine raises regarding the header.
 The saved memory region file should be exactly 16,777,216 bytes.